QuarkInComputing/QuarkInComputing/README.md

-- 👋 Hi, I’m @JackMcLeanWilson
+- 👋 Hi, I’m @QuarkInComputing
 - 🌱 I’m currently learning computer science.

 This GitHub page acts as a place to store all my current and past coding projects.